Carbon Reduction Plan Guide Summary

 - Define SMART objectives for reducing emissions

-- Consider alignment with frameworks such as SBTi.
+- Consider alignment with recognised frameworks such as the Science Based Targets initiative (SBTi) and the GHG Protocol.

 Step 3 – Develop a targeted strategy